kripod/react-hooks/CONTRIBUTING.md

    - `yarn test` runs tests found in '\*.test.ts(x)' files

 1. If you made documentation changes, then update `documentation.yml` and run `yarn doc`
+1. Record your changes with `yarn commit`, adhering to the [Conventional Commits] specification
 1. Open a new pull request, [referencing corresponding issues] if available

 ## License